 Hutson and his team were pleased to be part of the show again and enjoy being a part of the global effort to spread the word about the fun and challenge of BattleBot competition.
 Hutson explained: “Overall, the goal for BattleBots on TV is to have an exciting match and have your robot do what it was designed to do.
 We had some tough opponents this year that we weren’t quite ready for.
 But we’re already designing for Season 3 and look forward to creating a more competitive robot that can handle a new field of competitors.”

-See Lock-Jaw in action by watching the video blow!
+See Lock-Jaw in action by watching this video!

 To learn more about BattleBots competition on ABC, click here.